YU88John/serverless-note-taking-app/README.md

 Let's test these APIs.
 You can use different tools such as curl.
 However, I will use Postman since it is more convenient.

-Here's the sample of how POST API method looks like.
+Here's the sample of how POST API method for CULambdaFunction looks like.

 ![POST HTTP method](Postman-POST.jpg)